-Aggregate emoluments, excluding pension contributions, paid to Non-Executive Directors in the year was £nil (2021: £99,000).
+Aggregate emoluments, excluding pension contributions, paid to Non-Executive Directors in the year was £nil (2022: £nil).
 This excludes any emoluments that were met by Places for People Group Limited.

 Included within operating costs is a share of the salary costs of the Board Members.